DarkstartsUp/DarkstartsUp.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A paper titled "The Synergy of Dialogue and Art: Exploring the Potential of Multimodal AI Chatbots in Emotional Support" has been accepted as a poster for [CSCW 2024](https://cscw.acm.org/2024/).
+A paper has been accepted as a poster for [CSCW 2024](https://cscw.acm.org/2024/).